shreyahegde10/Identification-of-key-genes-in-IPF-severity-using-WGCNA-and-DGE-analysis/README.md

-### Idiopathic Interstitial Pneumonia (IIP) Gene Expression Analysis
+### Idiopathic Interstitial Pneumonia (IPF) Gene Expression Analysis

 This repository contains the code and workflow used for analyzing gene expression data from the GSE32537 dataset.
-The goal of the project is to explore the molecular phenotyping of Idiopathic Interstitial Pneumonias (IIPs), identify differentially expressed genes (DEGs), perform Gene Set Enrichment Analysis (GSEA), and conduct Weighted Gene Co-expression Network Analysis (WGCNA) on the dataset.
+The goal of the project is to explore the molecular phenotyping of Idiopathic Interstitial Pneumonias (IPFs), identify differentially expressed genes (DEGs), perform Gene Set Enrichment Analysis (GSEA), and conduct Weighted Gene Co-expression Network Analysis (WGCNA) on the dataset.
 This is a preliminary workflow, and further biological interpretation of the identified modules is ongoing.
 Dataset Information

     Dataset Name: GSE32537